 - Demonstrate the ability to repair, develop, or install computer/network hardware.

 - Demonstrate excellent problem solving and troubleshooting skills.

 - Demonstrate the ability to work different shifts as needed.

 Physical Demands/Work Environment

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
-While performing the duties of this job, the employee is regularly required to talk or hear including the use of the telephone.
-The employee frequently is required to stand.
-The employee is occasionally required to walk; sit; use hands to finger, handle, or feel including the use of a computer keyboard; reach with hands and arms; and stoop, kneel, or crouch.
-The employee must frequently lift and/or move up to 30 pounds.
+While performing the duties of this job, the employee is frequently required to sit; use hands to finger, handle, or feel (including the use of a computer keyboard); and talk or hear (including the use of a telephone).
+The employee is occasionally required to stand; walk; reach with hands and arms; climb or balance; and stoop, kneel, crouch, or crawl.
+The employee must frequently lift and/or move up to 50 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.